 Though the world of social media marketing is ever-changing, no other social network has rewritten the rulebook on brand engagement quite like Twitter.
 By enabling companies to have a direct line of communication with their followers, Twitter has provided the ideal medium for perfecting your “brand voice” and learning about consumers’ interests in real-time.
+Since its 2006 debut, Twitter was set apart by a 140 character limit — originally a product of the days of SMS messaging.
+While once a mainstay of the platform, in November of 2017 the company updated this feature, allowing users 280 characters to broadcast their thoughts.
+After once forcing marketers to pare down their messaging, Twitter is once again changing the way brands communicate.
+If you’re unsure what to do with your newfound space, read on to see how the biggest brands are capitalizing on the change.

 1. Participating in Trends

 A leader in the household entertainment space, Netflix has amassed a following of over four million movie enthusiasts.
 Though Jurassic World isn’t on the lineup of Netflix’s original content, their marketing team didn’t let that stop them from jumping on a trending hashtag and seamlessly integrating it with a promotion of their own programs.
+The expanded character limit makes it possible for brands to market their content offerings in ways that don’t feel like ads, so they are able to appeal to their followers without directly selling to them.

 2. Spreading Knowledge

 The Curiosity Rover wasn’t just groundbreaking in its mission — it also quickly captured the heart of 3.5 million followers with its extra-terrestrial selfies.
 With the doubling of the character limit, the Rover’s updates have become more informative and educational, rekindling the public’s fascination with space travel.
+Even if a brand is not attempting scientific explanations, the ability to convey long-form information is a useful tool.
+Companies are now able to explain industry terms or lingo, allowing brands to seamlessly step into a thought-leadership role and take an informative tone with their followers.

 3. Formatted Promotions